Kids in Space expanding in 2024 to 100+ Schools Across Australia

 10 WA schools: St Joseph’s School Waroona, Mercy College, Our Lady of Good Counsel School, Ashfield Primary School, Charthouse Primary School, Gwynne Park Primary School, Cooinda Primary School, Leda Primary School, Walpole Primary School, and Bull Creek Primary School.

-Each participating school will receive a package worth $6,500 including professional development and training, Makers Empire 3D design tools and resources, access to a custom, space-themed Challenge Course delivered via the Makers Empire 3D app, and a 3D printer so students’ 3D designs can be printed out and tested.
+Each new Kids in Space school receives a package worth $6,500 including professional development and training, Makers Empire 3D design tools and resources, access to a custom, space-themed Challenge Course delivered via the Makers Empire 3D app, and a 3D printer so students’ 3D designs can be printed out and tested.

 Try Makers Empire for free!